maddie480/JungleHelper/README.md

 - **Cobweb**: Madeline gets stuck in those if she hits them, and can only get out by dashing.
 Cobwebs are one-use: once Madeline dashed out, the cobweb disappears and does not respawn.
 - **Delayed Auto-Falling Block**: a falling block that falls automatically after a set delay.
 Also has customizable shake time before falling.
 - **Falling Killbox**: a killbox... except falling.
 Useful to prevent the player from going down too fast in a falling section.
+- **Firefly**: a flying dot that goes around and follows the player when touched, much like moon creatures.
 - **Gecko**: goes up and down on a set path.
 It can be made to kill the player, or to be purely decorative.
 It can also be used to show a tutorial similar to the Custom Tutorial Bird (with a _Gecko Tutorial Trigger_ that allows showing or hiding the tutorial bubble).
 - **Hawk**: when Madeline touches it, it will carry her to the right until she jumps or dashes out.
 It has customizable speed.
 - **Lantern**: a light the player can grab and keep without having to hold Grab.
 To drop it, the player can press Down + Grab.
 She will also lose the lantern when she touches water.
 When Madeline has the lantern, she cannot dash, but the lantern has effects on a few entities: